Wegagen Bank Headquarters: Overview

 The building construction began around 2013 and the building took 800 million birr cost and lies in 1,800 square meters with eight elevators that expected to carry 88 individuals.
 The design and project was undertaken by local company, ETC Designers and Consultants, and structural design outsourced by foreign consultant MH Engineering PLC as the project construction led by China Jiagxi Corporation for International Economic and Technical Cooperation.
-Wegagen Bank inaugurated 23 storey headquarter building on 30 September 2017, with high-ranking governmental official presented in the opening ceremony.
-Former President Mulatu Teshome remarked statement in its inaugurated ceremony that it demonstrates banking growth and serves as symbol of transformation of Addis Ababa.
+Wegagen Bank inaugurated its 23 storey headquarters building on 30 September 2017, with high-ranking governmental official presented in the opening ceremony.
+President Mulatu Teshome remarked statement in its inaugurated ceremony that it demonstrates banking growth and serves as symbol of transformation of Addis Ababa.
 Similarity, the chairman of the bank Teferi Zewdu noted that it signifies the success of the bank over 20 years.
 Teferi also envisioned the bank would achieve within top ten banks in 2025.

-Located in the in front of Addis Ababa National Stadium on Ras Mekonnen Street, the building is the most recognized landmark in the city metropolitan area, with 107 meters height.
+Located in front of Addis Ababa National Stadium on Ras Mekonnen Street, the building is the most recognized landmark in the city metropolitan area, with 107 meters height.